-Making Families Count run powerful and hard-hitting and inspirational training events for health and care providers, the voluntary sector and public organisations in the UK.
+Making Families Count runs powerful and inspirational training for health and social care commissioners and providers, the voluntary sector, and public organisations in the UK.

-- To ensure that that learning takes place from these serious incidents to make services safer and to prevent other families from suffering harm or losing loved ones.
+- to ensure that effective learning takes place from serious incidents, making services safer and preventing others from suffering harm or losing loved ones.

 - Duty of Candour – from a family perspective, the implications for policy and practice

-- Positive engagement with families – top tips in working with traumatically bereaved families
+- Positive engagement with families – top tips for working with traumatically bereaved families

-- Family liaison-experience of the Family Liaison Role and the importance to families
+- Experience of the Family Liaison Role and its importance to families.

 Looking at all your faces when you are re-counting your stories – the disbelief at what had happened, how harrowing it was – we needed to hear that… You don’t want someone to have to fight to get the answers.
 You don’t want to be that nurse that they remember because you didn’t care. (comment from a serious incident investigator who attended our training)